 Although Burning Foot is first and foremost a celebration of local craft beer, the festival also highlights the lakeshore’s stunning natural beauty (and hot summer sand)!
 Bordered by sand dunes to the east and Lake Michigan to the west, Pere Marquette Park provides world-class natural surroundings from every vantage point.

-Burning Foot Beer Festival loves the community their located in, and in addition to working with these local restaurants, they are also involved with some wonderful non-profit organizations.
-Coming back again is Habitat for Humanity, which runs our Bike Valet, as well as Noah’s Project who operates the Shoe Check-In.
-(No Shirt, No Shoes, No Problem!)
-The latest addition, Kid’s Food Basket, will be taking care of the new Pretzel Necklace area of the festival.
+Burning Foot Beer Festival loves the community we are located in, and in addition to working with these local restaurants, we are also involved with some wonderful non-profit organizations.

 ABOUT LAKESHORE BREWERS GUILD